 The Ebola Crisis Fund provided financial support for grassroots community-based organizations responding to the Ebola outbreak within their own communities.
 This need is often largely unmet by other international aid organizations.
 Most of the money to fight Ebola was being given to large, multi-lateral organizations and international non-profits.
 These organizations bring valuable scale and expertise to provide top-down solutions.
 In contrast, the Ebola Crisis Fund provided a bottom-up approach, supporting grassroots, indigenous organizations.
 Local organizations are smaller in scale but have the agility, trust, and cultural knowledge to develop extremely effective approaches to engage with communities.

-The Ebola Crisis Fund was launched in late August 2014 to provide funding to community organizations for:
+The Ebola Crisis Fund provided funding to community organizations for:

 - Often-neglected socioeconomic needs.
-Including orphan care, strengthening women's health services, capacity building for local organizations to ensure future disaster preparedness, messaging to help rebuild public trust and peace.
+This included orphan care, strengthening women's health services, capacity building for local organizations to ensure future disaster preparedness, and messaging support to help rebuild public trust and peace.

 In just four months of operation, the Ebola Crisis Fund identified over 300 community-based organizations in Guinea, Liberia, and Sierra Leone, vetted over 70 organizations, and provided or approved grants to 34 groups.
 Additionally, the Fund supported the production of a children's book on Ebola, accompanied by a counselling workbook, to be distributed to all grantees in Liberia at a one-day training course for psycho-social care.